sgtchilipapi/raiders-contracts/README.md

 Materials such as $BOOM!, $THUMP!, $CLINK! and $SNAP! can only be earned in dungeons when defeating enemy monsters.

-Catalysts such as $bSPARK, $wSPARK, $rSPARK, $wSPARK can only be obtained by providing liquidity in the BOOM!-CLANK!, THUMP!-CLANK!, CLINK!-CLANK!, and SNAP!-CLANK! pairs respectively and exchanging the LP tokens with the catalysts in our own custom contract for that.
+Catalysts such as $ySPARK, $wSPARK, $rSPARK, $bSPARK can only be obtained by providing liquidity in the BOOM!-CLANK!, THUMP!-CLANK!, CLINK!-CLANK!, and SNAP!-CLANK! pairs respectively and exchanging the LP tokens with the catalysts in our own custom contract for that.